tybottorff/bottorffdocs/notes/literature_notes.md

  - increased baseline levels of CD4<sup>+</sup> T cells, lower baseline Treg levels may increase colitis irAE risk
  - increased T cell diversity may increase irAE risk (increased expansion of > 55 CD8<sup>+</sup> clones)
  - HLA-DR4 associated with increased T1D irAE risk
+# Ipilimumab reshapes T cell memory subsets in melanoma patients with clinical response
+ - early increase of central/effector subsets on ipilumumab in patietns with response, whereas % SCM decreased gradually despite stable counts and proliferation (so they are differentiating)
+ - expansion of CXCR3, CCR6, CCR4 positive T cells from week 0 to week 6
 # Is autoimmunity the Achilles' heel of cancer immunotherapy
  - hypophysitis most common endocrine irAE after CTLA-4 blockade, rarely observed with PD-1 blockade
 # Islet-autoreactive CD4<sup>+</sup> T cells are linked with response to alefacept in type 1 diabetes